PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 17:12:09
+Last updated: 2024-04-02 17:12:43
-Random Quote: Quick decisions are unsafe decisions. - Sophocles
+Random Quote: The person who lives life fully, glowing with life's energy, is the person who lives a successful life. - Daisaku Ikeda